Prince Frederick, Duke of York and Albany: Commander-in-Chief

 Frederick's experience in the Dutch campaign made a strong impression on him.
 That campaign, and the Flanders campaign, had demonstrated the numerous weaknesses of the British army after years of neglect.
 Frederick as Commander-in-Chief of the British army carried through a massive programme of reform.
 He was the person most responsible for the reforms that created the force which served in the Peninsular War.
 He was also in charge of the preparations against Napoleon's planned invasion of the United Kingdom in 1803.
 In the opinion of Sir John Fortescue, Frederick did "more for the army than any one man has done for it in the whole of its history".

 In 1801 Frederick actively supported the foundation of the Royal Military College, Sandhurst, which promoted the professional, merit-based training of future commissioned officers.

-In 1801 touched by the plight of children orphaned as a result of the Napoleonic wars, Frederick issued a Royal Warrant and laid the foundation stone in Chelsea to build the Royal Military Asylum (now know as the Duke of York's Headquarters) for orphaned children.
+In 1801 touched by the plight of children orphaned as a result of the Napoleonic wars, Frederick issued a Royal Warrant and laid the foundation stone in Chelsea to build the Royal Military Asylum (now known as the Duke of York's Headquarters) for orphaned children.
 In 1892 the Royal Military Asylum was renamed the Duke of York's Royal Military School.
 The school relocated to Dover, Kent in 1909.

 On 14 September 1805 he was given the honorary title of Warden of Windsor Forest.

 Frederick resigned as Commander-in-Chief on 25 March 1809, as the result of a scandal caused by the activities of his latest mistress, Mary Anne Clarke.
 Clarke was accused of illicitly selling army commissions under Frederick's aegis.
 A select committee of the House of Commons enquired into the matter.
 Parliament eventually acquitted Frederick of receiving bribes by 278 votes to 196.
 He nevertheless resigned because of the high tally against him.
 Two years later, it was revealed that Clarke had received payment for furniture from Frederick's disgraced chief accuser, Gwyllym Wardle, and the Prince Regent reappointed the exonerated Frederick as Commander-in-Chief on 29 May 1811.
 The Duke's relationship with Mary Anne Clarke is used by Mary Anne's descendant, Daphne du Maurier, in her historical novel Mary Anne.